A Therapist’s Guide to Authentic Parenting Tips for Teens

 4. Remember you’re not perfect.
 And that’s okay!
 In fact, it’s great.
 Not only do you not need a flawless solution every time, but you also don’t have to be this put-together parent all the time either.
 Give yourself permission to make mistakes and learn from those mistakes too.

-Get Started with Online Teen Counseling for Anxiety at Nurturing Willow Psychotherapy in 4 Simple Steps:
+Get Started with Online Teen Therapy for Anxiety at Nurturing Willow Psychotherapy in 4 Simple Steps:

 Photo of teen counselor Alice Zic to illustrate parenting tips for teens and online teen counseling for anxiety in Colchester, Connecticut and Virginia